cctvzhouzhou/Zhouzhoublog/README.md

 #### Nettuts+ Fetch

-fetch a file/files from remote (look it as a curl command exectued by a inputted key). see [usage][net-fetch-usage]
+fetch a file/files from remote (look it as a curl command executed by a inputted key).

+see [usage][net-fetch-usage]

 [net-fetch]:https://github.com/weslly/Nettuts-Fetch